Autism Sleep Routine | Navigating sleep challenges with children on the autism spectrum can often feel like steering a ship through uncharted waters.

 • Massage: Giving my child a bedtime massage, especially the muscles of the legs (below the knees) helps a lot- especially in reducing the bouts of laughter that tend to happen at bedtime.

-• One last tip for a smooth Autism Sleep Routine: Choose the snacks /dinner meals wisely: Understanding how different foods can affect your child’s energy levels, especially before bedtime, is an important step towards creating a nurturing environment to promote better sleep.
-Here are some suggestions:
+One last tip for a smooth Autism Sleep Routine: Choose the snacks /dinner meals wisely: Understanding how different foods can affect your child’s energy levels, especially before bedtime, is an important step towards creating a nurturing environment to promote better sleep.
+Be mindful of what your child consumes in the hours leading up to bedtime.
+Here are some ideas:

 Foods to Avoid Before BedtimeReason to AvoidFoods Okay to Eat Before BedtimeWhy It’s a Good Choice